 - It affects about 1 in every 100 people.

-- It usually starts during early adulthood.
+- Schizophrenia may develop during early adulthood.

 These pages are created by the Rethink Mental Illness Advice Service in accordance with the Information Standard.
-Last reviewed in February 2014.
-Next review February 2016.
+Last reviewed in April 2017.
+Next review April 2020.

 Need practical advice & info?
 We can help.

 Contact our Advice team about mental health & related issues